 Dan Storrs has been in the advertising world for 21 years and is currently the Director of Sales for sport&story.
 His background is in the radio industry where he most recently ran a cluster of three radio stations in Northwest Arkansas to include the ESPN affiliate.
 Dan’s work in radio includes stays in Denver, Colorado Springs, Las Vegas, and Reno, NV, where he has won numerous awards for promotions and advertising campaigns.
 He served on the Radio Advertising Bureau’s Sales Advisory Council and received the Certified Radio Marketing Consultant accreditation through the RAB.
 When he is not working he enjoys spending time with his wife Lori and their three children and is an active member of his church where he leads a weekly men’s bible study.

 Jennifer Holzhauer, was born and raised in Arkansas.
 She graduated from Arkansas State where she obtained a Marketing Management degree and began her 15 years of marketing experience.
 Growing up, she watched and played many sports, which was only the beginning of her love for a good competition.
 To her, being able to mix both marketing and sports is a great day!

 Originally from Richmond, Va, Zach came to the University of Arkansas in the fall of 1991 and never left the Natural State.

 Zach has a passion for high school sports and great stories to tell.
 He has worked in various forms of media in the area for 18 years (TV, radio, webcasting), and most recently as the broadcast voice of the Springdale Bulldogs in both football and basketball.

-He and his wife, Kristi, have three children – Jeremy, Dylan, Kenzie – and a dog named Kirby.
+He and his wife, Kristi, have two children – Dylan, Kenzie – and a dog named Kirby.